 From January 1st through the 5th, the POWs received one meal and day and with a little water.
 This resulted in the death rate among the POWs to rise.
 On January 6th, the POWs began to receive two meals a day.

 The Enoura Maru also came under attack by American planes the morning of January 9th.
-The POWs were receiving their first meal of the day, when the sound of ship's machineguns was heard.
-The explosions of bombs falling closer and closer to the ship were also heard.
-The waves created from the explosions rocked the ship.
+The POWs were receiving their first meal of the day, when the sound of ship's anti-aircraft guns was heard.
+At first the POWs thought the gun crews were practicing.
+It was only when they heard the first bomb explode that they knew it wasn't a drill.
+The explosions of bombs began falling closer and closer to the ship and the waves created by the explosions rocked the ship.

 One bomb hit the ship and exploded in the corner of the forward hold killing 285 prisoners.
 The surviving POWs remained in in the hold for three days with the dead.
 The stench from the dead filled the air.
 On January 11th, a work detail was formed and about half the dead were removed from the hold.
 The dead were unloaded from the ship, and a POW detail took the corpses to a large furnace where they were cremated.
 These men reported that 150 POWs had been cremated.
 Their ashes were buried in a large urn.
 Later in the day, the survivors of the forward hold were moved into another hold.

 Another detail was organized to remove the remaining bodies, and the bodies of those who had died since the ship was attacked.
 The bodies were carried from the ship and buried in a mass grave, on a beach, at Takao.
 After the war, the remains were exhumed and buried in Hawaii.